PaulNXN1/javaScript_Quiz/README.md

 ## User Story
 No pre-written code was given.
 The student had the task to "start coding from scratch" in order to create the multiple choice quiz focusing primarily on JavaScript.
+After the quiz is complete, the user's score will be logged as how much time is left.